mflorida/react-coding-challenge/README.md

 ## About the Solution

 The solution provided shows a few different patterns, which are used for illustrative purposes, and not necessarily optimal for a simple demo app.
-Any glaring issues or anti-patterns are certainly open for discussion! 🤓
+Any and all suggestions are certainly open for discussion! 🤓

 ### General